WGBH-MLA/AAPB2/app/views/override/faq.md

 ## I want to conduct research using the entire AAPB collection.
 How can I do so?

-The entire AAPB collection, consisting of 40,000 hours of historic public television and radio programming and 68,000 items, is available for research at WGBH in Boston and the Library of Congress in Washington, D.C.
+The entire AAPB collection, consisting of 68,000 items (40,000 hours), is available for research at WGBH in Boston and the Library of Congress in Washington, D.C.
 More information about on-location research policies and scheduling an appointment is available [here](/on-location).